jlehett/enosis/packages/firebase/docs/api/submodel.md

 Since, unlike collections, subcollections can have many different instances, each with a different parent document, `Submodel` does not expose the [`ModelInstanceOperations`](/packages/firebase/docs/api/model-instance-operations.md) API that `Model` does.

 To work with the `ModelInstanceOperations` API with subcollections, you would have to work with a [`SubmodelInstance`](/packages/firebase/docs/api/submodel-instance.md) object.
-These objects are attached automatically to any document references and sanitized document snapshots that are returned from the `ModelInstanceOperations` API methods as a `subcollections` property, which is a map of subcollection names to the corresponding `SubmodelInstance` object.
+These objects are attached automatically to any document references and sanitized document snapshots that are returned from the `ModelInstanceOperations` API methods or from the `Submodel` API methods as a `subcollections` property, which is a map of subcollection names to the corresponding `SubmodelInstance` object.

 ## API